telerik/xaml-docs/knowledge-base/kb-docking-invalidoperationexception-multi-threading.md

 ---
 title: InvalidOperationException When Using RadDocking on Different UI Threads
-page_title: InvalidOperationException Thrown If RadDocking Used on Multithreads
+page_title: InvalidOperationException Thrown If RadDocking Used on Multi threads
-description: The calling thread cannot access this object because a different thread owns it - message shown when RadDocking shown on a separate UI thread.
+description: The calling thread cannot access this object because a different thread owns it - message shown when RadDocking is shown on a separate UI thread.
 type: troubleshooting
 slug: kb-docking-invalidoperationexception-multi-threading
 position: 0
-tags: multithreading,invalidoperationexception
+tags: multithreading,invalidoperationexception,docking,pane
 ticketid: 1425680
 res_type: kb
 ---